gaoyuanliang/sequence_embedding_and_similarity/README.md

 +-----------+-----+----------+--------+----------+--------+
 ```

-here since we want to compare the similarity of two sequence, we have the columns of the first sequence, x_location and x_time, and the columns of the seconde sequence, y_location and y_time, and their similarity column, label.
+here since we want to compare the similarity of two sequences, we have the columns of the first sequence, x_location and x_time, and the columns of the second sequence, y_location and y_time, and their similarity column, label.
 Each row is a pair of sequences, x and y.

-Then we conver the data tabel into npy files to fit to the deep learning input formats.
-For the sequence data, each timestamp is composed of two attributes, time and location, so we want to concatnate their embeddings for the convolutional layers.
-To this end, set the cnn layers parameters as
+Then we convert the data table into npy files to fit the deep learning input formats.
+For the sequence data, each timestamp is composed of two attributes, time and location, so we want to concatenate their embeddings for the convolutional layers.
+To this end, set the CNN layers parameters as

 ```python